2020–21 United States Senate election in Georgia

 Ossoff became the first Democrat elected to a full term in the Senate from Georgia since Max Cleland, who held this seat from 1997 to 2003, and the first Jewish member of the Senate from the state.
 Ossoff became the youngest senator since Don Nickles won in 1980, and the youngest Democrat since Joe Biden won in 1972.
 Georgia election officials certified Ossoff's victory on January 19, 2021; he was sworn in on January 20.
 Ossoff is the first Jewish senator from the Deep South since Benjamin F. Jonas of Louisiana, who was elected in 1878, and the first millennial United States senator.
 The two elections mark the first time since the 1994 United States Senate election in Tennessee and the concurrent special election that both Senate seats in a state have flipped from one party to the other in a single election cycle.
 This was also the first time the Democrats achieved this since West Virginia's 1958 Senate elections.
 With a margin of 1.2%, this election was also the closest race of the 2020 Senate election cycle.
+Following his election loss, Perdue ran in the 2022 Georgia gubernatorial election but lost in the Republican primary to incumbent Brian Kemp.
+Perdue would later go on to be nominated as the U.S. ambassador to China following Donald Trump's victory in the 2024 presidential election.